Logo

 Share

-After the COVID-19 crisis, business travel was back with a bang in 2022 and is set to increase during 2023.
+After the COVID-19 crisis, business travel was back with a bang and is continuing to increase.

 While Zoom is here to stay, most companies recognise the importance of face-to-face meetings – after all, nothing closes a business deal like a handshake!